anyaevostinar/anyaevostinar.github.io/classes/257-f23/project-1-individual.md

 * Is the data 0-indexed or 1-indexed?

 Even though the data values are 1-indexed, you should still use Python's typical 0-indexing.
 The data is just being read into a nested list; nothing fancy!

+* At least one edge case should be for invalid input